Welcome to Yoga Mama

 Yoga teacher training

 Yoga Mama is a Yoga Teacher Training School registered with Yoga Alliance Professionals.
-We currently run Pregnancy Yoga Teacher Training courses, as well as Postnatal Teacher Training courses.
+We currently run Pregnancy Yoga Teacher Training courses, as well as Postnatal Yoga Teacher Training and Fertility Yoga Teacher Training courses.

 Yoga with Cherie is a tonic that every overtired, working mother is probably in dire need of!
 I know that when I met her back in 2007, I certainly felt like I’d finally found the teacher for me.
 With only one session a week I quickly saw a change in both my energy levels and muscle tone and, as a beginner, didn’t feel at all intimidated by some of the more experienced people in the class.
 Having said that, I had to concentrate like mad as Cherie’s classes are dynamic and leave you feeling like you’ve had a good work out.
 Still, she always makes sure that all levels are catered for, showing variations on the same pose.